onionshare/onionshare/README.md

 ## Developing OnionShare

 You can set up your development environment to build OnionShare yourself by following [these instructions](/BUILD.md).
+You may also subscribe to our developers mailing list [here](https://lists.riseup.net/www/info/onionshare-dev).

 # Screenshots